Excursion: Introducing Your Students to Real Contexts

 Does exposing students to the real context of a company, organisation or project provide added value?
-Then take the students on a study visit
+Then take the students on a excursion

-On a study visit, you take your students to a company, an organisation, an institution, a museum, etc. You can either guide the tour yourself or ask a guide or one of the on-site professionals to do it.
+On a excursion, you take your students to a company, an organisation, an institution, a museum, etc. You can either guide the tour yourself or ask a guide or one of the on-site professionals to do it.

 - learn about a specific organisation or phenomenon;

 - see a real-life application of a theoretical part of your course unit.
 This is often very motivating for students;

 - practice skills such as listening, observing, reporting, etc.